 Mark Ivey with a fine example of an Otago stag

 Sometime in late Feb or early March, the stags will break off from their bachelor groups and start seeking out hinds.
-They will try to try and gather their hinds into the type of terrain that they can defend from other stags, and somewhere that allows for their roars to be well heard.
-This usually involves a terraces or a spur or just above the toe of a slope.
+They will try and gather their hinds into the type of terrain that they can defend from other stags, and somewhere that allows for their roars to be well heard.
+This usually involves a terrace or a spur or just above the toe of a slope.
 I have found that in the bush, stags focus more obviously on terraces and spurs, whereas it’s a little less well-defined in tussock country.
 The hinds are still feeding a bit at this point so these places will have some feed and catch at least a little sun.

 Image @ Shaun Monk